pachterlab/seqspec/docs/CONTRIBUTING.md

 - Ensure any changes are tested for compatibility and do not break existing functionality.

+## Adding or modifying controlled vocabulary

+Various `Region` attributes use controlled vocabulary to describe the sequence.
+These vocabulary are listed in the [specification](SPECIFICAITON.md).
+If you wish to add new controlled vocabulary or modify existing controlled vocabulary please first review the specification and then submit a pull request with an example `Region`.
+Please justify the inclusion of the controlled vocabulary in your pull request.
+Below are a list of questions and prompts to address:

+If you are suggesting a new `region_type`:

+1. In what assay is this `region_type` used?
+Please link to primary sources.
+2. In what ways will the identification and extraction of the `region_type` be useful for sequence processing?
+3. What `seqspec` tools need to be modified to take advantage of this new `region_type`?

+If you are suggesting a new `sequence_type`:

+1. Given examples of this sequence type.
+2. Where is this sequence type used?
+3. What `seqspec` tools need to be modified to take advantage of this new `sequence_type`?

 ## Conclusion

 We value your contributions and aim to make the process of improving the specification collaborative and transparent.
 For any questions, please contact the repository maintainers.